TylerLu/ContosoInsurance/Src/README.md

 	![](Images/Deployment/azure-web-app.png)

-	Follow the steps in the **Manually configure Azure Active Directory with advanced settings** section in this article: [How to configure your App Service application to use Azure Active Directory login](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-how-to-configure-active-directory-authentication/)
+	If the Express configuration does not work, follow the steps in the **Manually configure Azure Active Directory with advanced settings** section in this article: [How to configure your App Service application to use Azure Active Directory login](https://azure.microsoft.com/en-us/documentation/articles/app-service-mobile-how-to-configure-active-directory-authentication/)

 	![](Images/Deployment/auth-web-app.png)

 	>**IMPORTANT Note:** Ensure that the Action to take when a request is not authenticated is set to **Log in with Azure Active Directory**.
 This is shown in the screenshot above.

 **Authenticate the Office 365 API Connection**

+The Logic App uses an Office 365 API Connection to send email.
+To authorize the Logic App to call the Office 365 API and send email, follow these steps.

 1. Open the **API Connection**.